Interstate 78 in New Jersey: Warren and Hunterdon counties

 A short distance after this interchange, I-78/US 22 crosses the Musconetcong River into Bloomsbury, Hunterdon County.
 In Bloomsbury, the road has an interchange with Route 173.
-After this interchange, the freeway enters Bethlehem Township, with Route 173 closely running to the north of I-78/ US22.
-The road comes to a bridge over Norfolk Southern Railway's Central Running Track line and has rest areas in both directions before it passes over Norfolk Southern Railway's Lehigh Line and turns southeast to cross Musconetcong Mountain.
-As the freeway crosses Jugtown Mountain, there is an automatic deicing spray, the first such to be installed in New Jersey.
+After this interchange, the freeway enters Bethlehem Township, with Route 173 closely running to the north of I-78/US 22.
+The road comes to a bridge over Norfolk Southern Railway's Central Running Track line and has rest areas in both directions before it passes over Norfolk Southern Railway's Lehigh Line and turns southeast to cross the Musconetcong Mountain.
+As the freeway crosses the Jugtown Mountain, there is an automatic deicing spray, the first such to be installed in New Jersey.

-The freeway turns east again and enters Union Township, coming to an interchange with CR 614 and Route 173.
-From here, I-78/US 22 continue east directly to the south of Route 173, coming to another interchange with that route as well as CR 625.
+The freeway turns east again and enters Union Township, coming to an interchange with Pattenburg Road (CR 614) and Route 173.
+From here, I-78/US 22 continues east directly to the south of Route 173, coming to another interchange with that route as well as Mechlin Corner Road (CR 625).
 Entering more commercial areas, Route 173 merges onto I-78/US 22 at exit 13.
-At exit 15, the highway interchanges with CR 513, and Route 173 splits from I-78/US 22 by heading north on CR 513.
-At this point, the freeway enters Franklin Township briefly at exit 15 and then enters Clinton where it crosses the South Branch Raritan River.
+At exit 15, the highway intersects Pittstown Road (CR 513), and Route 173 splits from I-78/US 22 by heading north on CR 513.
+At this point, the freeway enters Franklin Township briefly at exit 15 and then enters Clinton where it crosses the South Branch of the Raritan River.
 I-78/US 22 turns northeast and leaves Clinton for Clinton Township, where it has an eastbound exit and westbound entrance for Route 173 that also provides access to Route 31.
 Immediately after is the interchange with Route 31.
 At the next interchange near the community of Annandale, US 22 splits from I-78 onto a four-lane surface highway, heading closely to the south of that route.